chuckbutler/charm-storm-twitter/README.markdown

 1. Start the Kafka Server (Broker)

+  1.1.
+Manually

-See the related project for more information but assuming this was deployed with Juju,
+See the related project for more information.
+To start it manually you can do:

     :~# cd /opt/kafka
     :~# ./bin/kafka-server-start.sh /opt/kafka/config/server.properties

-That makes sure you have a broker ready to welcome the stream of data from Twitter.
+<That makes sure you have a broker ready to welcome the stream of data from Twitter.

 The lines of log should end like: